Ouranosinc/ESPO-G/README.md

 ### Methodology
 The workflow to prepare ESPO-G6 v1.0 was built with [xscen](https://github.com/Ouranosinc/xscen).
-The temperature and precipitation data from the simulations in table 2 were first extracted over North America.
+The temperature and precipitation data from the simulations in table 1 were first extracted over North America.
-Then, all the extracted simulation data is interpolated bilinearly in cascade to the ERA5-Land grid.
+Then, all the extracted simulation data is interpolated bilinearly in cascades to the ERA5-Land grid.

 The ESPO-G6 v.1.0 bias adjustment procedure then uses [xclim's bias adjustment algorithms](https://xclim.readthedocs.io/en/stable/sdba.html) to adjust simulation bias following a quantile mapping procedure.
 In particular, the algorithm used is inspired by the